vuetifyjs/vuetify/packages/docs/src/pages/en/features/global-configuration.md

 1. Value set as prop value to the component itself
 2. Value defined in component specific section of defaults configuration object
 3. Value defined in global section of defaults configuration object
-4. Value defined in the prop definition of the Vueitfy component itself.
+4. Value defined in the prop definition of the Vuetify component itself.